invasionofsmallcubes/octopress-blog/source/_posts/2013-07-07-road-to-certification-number-13.markdown

 title: "Road to Certification #13"
 date: 2013-07-09 14:33
 comments: true
-categories: [Sun, Certification, SCJP, OSCJP, JAVA6]
+categories: [Sun, Certification, SCJP, OSCJP, JAVA6, Serialization]
 ---
 ###Console
 Console is abstract, there is no constructor.
 You get the console via `System.console()`.
 Useful methods are `String readLine("%s", "input: ")` and `char[] readPassword()`.